Latent Shapes

 assert torch.all(self.noise <= noise_max)

-# initialize latent shapes with noise
+# initialize latent shapes with noise to multi-vector embeddings

 self.embedding = nn.Parameter(latent_shapes + self.noise)